JRDienes/Antipode_Calculator/README.md

 # Antipode_Calculator
 This app will show you the exact opposite point on Earth of a given location.

 Have you ever been so curious as to wonder where the opposite side of the Earth is from where you are?
-Maybe you figure its somewhere there is land, specifically somewhere in East Asia?
+Maybe you figure its somewhere where there is land, specifically somewhere in East Asia?
 Well question no longer, type in an adress, the name of a state or country and see where it is.
 Ff you are in North America, Im sorry to spoil it but its in the Southern Indian Ocean.